MouadXD/MouadXD/README.md

 ### Hi there 👋

-<p style="align: center">Hi there 👋🏽 wolcome to my Github!
-I'a a Front-End Devolopper</p>
+<p style="text-align: center">Hi there 👋🏽 wolcome to my Github!
+I'm a Front-End Devolopper</p>

 This is the place where I opensource stuff and break things